angular/angular/aio/content/guide/router.md

 The template expression to the right of the equals (=) contains a space-delimited string of CSS classes that the Router will add when this link is active (and remove when the link is inactive).
-You can also set the `RouterLinkActive` directive to a string of classes such as `[routerLinkActive]="active fluffy"` or bind it to a component property that returns such a string.
+You can also set the `RouterLinkActive` directive to a string of classes such as `[routerLinkActive]="'active fluffy'"` or bind it to a component property that returns such a string.

 The `RouterLinkActive` directive toggles css classes for active `RouterLink`s based on the current `RouterState`.